cgeneske/CyberArkEPMLCDLifecycle/README.md

 - Designed to be run interactively or via Scheduled Task from a central endpoint
 - Supports separate onboarding Safes for staging Windows, MacOS and Linux accounts
 - Supports onboarding across a pool of Safes to optimize per-Safe object counts and keep under desired limits
-- Supports an offboarding delay to serve as a buffer against rapid turnover in the EPM database
+- Supports a configurable offboarding delay to buffer against rapid turnover in the EPM database
+- Aware of endpoints reimaged under the same hostname and will queue immediate password rotations in PAM
 - Flexible Safe and Platform scoping provides continuous management throughout the account lifecycle
 - Dynamic FQDN discovery via DNS for "mixed" EPM Sets that contain endpoints with varied domain memberships
 - **No hard-coded secrets!**  Choice of CyberArk Central Credential Provider (CCP) or Windows Credential Manager